-In master mode operation with I2S or LJ format, the device generates FSYNC half a cycle earlier than the normal protocol timing behavior expected.
-This timing behavior can still function for most of the system, however for further details and a suggested workaround for this weakness, see the Configuring and Operating TLV320ADCx140 as Audio Bus Master application report.
+In master mode operation with IS or LJ format, the device generates FSYNC half a cycle earlier than the normal protocol timing behavior expected.
+This timing behavior can still function for most of the system, however for further details and a suggested workaround for this weakness, see the Configuring and Operating the PCM6xx0-Q1 as an Audio Bus Master application report.

 The automatic gain controller (AGC) feature has some limitation when using sampling rates lower than 44.1 kHz.
-For further details about this limitation, see the Using the Automatic Gain Controller in PCM6xx0-Q1 application report.
+For further details about this limitation, see the Using the Automatic Gain Controller (AGC) in PCM6xx0-Q1 application report.

-For I2C operation, if the ADDR0 SCLK pin is tied high, then the I2C bus must remain idle (which means the SDA SSZ and SCL MOSI pins must be high) when the SHDNZ pin is released from low to high.
+For IC operation, if the ADDR0\SCLK pin is tied high, then the IC bus must remain idle (which means the SDA\SSZ and SCL\MOSI pins must be high) when the SHDNZ pin is released from low to high.